mocks-server/main/packages/config/README.md

     * __`type`__  _(String)_.
 One of _`string`_, _`boolean`_, _`number`_, _`array`_ or _`object`_.
 Used to apply type validation when loading configuration and in `option.value` setter.
     * __`itemsType`__ _(String)_.
 Can be defined only when `type` is `array`.
 It must be one of _`string`_, _`boolean`_, _`number`_ or _`object`_.
     * __`default`__ - _Optional_.
 Default value.
 Its type depends on the `type` option.
     * __`extraData`__ - _(Object)_. _Optional_.
 Useful to store any extra data you want in the option.
-For example, Mocks Server uses it to define wheter an option must be written when creating the configuration scaffold or not.
+For example, Mocks Server uses it to define whether an option must be written when creating the configuration scaffold or not.
 * __`addOptions(optionsProperties)`__: Add many options.
 Returns an array of [option instances](#option-instance).
   * `optionsProperties` _(Array)_: Array of `optionProperties`.
 * __`namespace(name)`__: Returns the [namespace instance](#namespace-instance) in this namespace with name equal to `name`.